Saturday, August 6th, 2011

 Western sleeping baby/ PHB.cz - Fotolia.com

 We have a weird relationship to babies and sleep in the West.
-I was reminded of this when I spoke to my German sister-in-law recently (she lives in Germany and is married to my husband’s brother).
+I was reminded of this when I spoke to my German sister-in-law recently.
 She had just arrived back in Germany from Spain, where she was visiting her little sister who had just had a baby.
 My sister-in-law commented that the baby was great, except “she doesn’t sleep in her bed, only in the arms, so that’s a little hard.”

 The sleep of babies is a very profitable empire.
 We have many books and experts on the topic—Dr. Ferber, Dr. Karp, Dr. Sears and Dr. Weissbluth, to name a few.
 I’ve read them all.
 I may have even taken notes in the margins.
 Seriously.
 I had a colicky first-born, so in desperation I poured over every book I could find.
 The empire extends way beyond books, though; we have built a whole industry around the sleep of babies—creating the nursery (don’t get me wrong—I loved that part) and buying the crib, the crib set, the mobile, the rocker, the swing, and all the other gear.
 I remember my husband almost throwing up on himself on our first trip to Babies-R-Us in the U.S. when I was five-months pregnant.
 I insisted we needed the $300 five-piece crib set (bumper, blanket, sheet, ruffle and I can’t even remember the fifth item—oh yeah, diaper bag—who has time to be refilling a diaper bag?) and he thought I was out of my mind.
 I remember feeling quietly devastated we couldn’t agree on buying it because it was ESSENTIAL, couldn’t he see that?